 Children are taught proper book care starting in Kindergarten.
 Students are encouraged to keep their library books in their bookbags when not reading them in order to keep them safe.
 This policy also helps students keep track of their library books.

 Children are responsible for keeping their library books safe from damage or loss.
 If a book is damaged or lost, children are responsible for paying for the book.
 Please help your child keep his/her library books safe.
+If a student has an overdue book, they will not be permitted to check out more books until that book is returned.

 Collection and Focus

 Our up-to-date, balanced collection includes approximately 15,000 items which include books, periodicals, books on tape and CD, interactive books, videos or DVDs, and professional books and materials.
-Our Reference Collection supports all areas of the curriculum as outlined in the Sunshine State Standards with up-to-date, relevant information.
+Our Reference Collection supports all areas of the curriculum as outlined in the Florida Standards with up-to-date, relevant information.
 Our library has six student computers which students and staff use to access our collection.
 Internet access is available on all computers as well as access to an electronic encyclopedia.
 Our Professional Collection consists of approximately 250 books and other materials.

 The library curriculum focuses on literacy and achievement of the Sunshine State Standards which includes literacy, critical thinking skills, research and information skills, technology skills, and social skills which blend with the academic curriculum of the classroom.